prometheus/pushgateway/README.md

 exist.
 Prometheus is somewhat tolerant, but if it cannot get any samples for a metric in 5min, it will behave as if that metric does not exist anymore.
-Preventing that is actually one of the reasons to use a push gateway.
-The push gateway will make the metrics of your ephemeral job scrapable at any time.
+Preventing that is actually one of the reasons to use a Pushgateway.
+The Pushgateway will make the metrics of your ephemeral job scrapable at any time.
 Attaching the time of pushing as a timestamp would defeat that purpose because 5min after the last push, your metric will look as stale to Prometheus as if it could not